(Full time) 2022 start

 Throughout the course we’ll encourage you to:

-Explore the complex and dynamic nature of the criminal justice process
+• explore the complex and dynamic nature of the criminal justice process

 Research insight

-This programme is offered within the dynamic Centre for Criminal Justice Studies (CCJS), an internationally-recognised research centre that provides an active and multi-disciplinary environment, whose members are committed to high-quality teaching in criminal justice, criminology and criminal law.
 The CCJS also excels in the production of research that is empirically rich, conceptually sophisticated and policy relevant.
 Research is interdisciplinary and often international in its reach.
 The University of Leeds recognises CCJS as one of its key 'peaks of research excellence'.

-CCJS academics have conducted research for a range of external funding bodies including the Economic and Social Research Council (ESRC), the Nuffield Foundation, the Home Office, the Youth Justice Board, the Leverhulme Trust, the European Commission, the National Probation Service and others.
-Such projects sustain the established profile of the Centre as a pre-eminent research unit and ensure that our teaching is at the cutting edge of contemporary academic and policy debates.
+CCJS academics have conducted research for a range of external funding bodies.
+These include the Economic and Social Research Council (ESRC), the Nuffield Foundation, the Home Office, the Youth Justice Board, the Leverhulme Trust, the European Commission and the National Probation Service.

 Try our free short course